 In the world of stress research, anger and hostility are the most widely studied behavioral characteristics.
 Studies indicate that anger is the behavioral factor most highly correlated with an increased risk of coronary heart stroke, myocardial infarction and, possibly, high blood pressure.
 Other physical and behavioral stress problems are known to be directly influenced by stress.
 For example, gastrointestinal or stomach problems have a high correlation with anger.
-This particular scale of the SMQ assesses the degree to which you are experiencing anger at this time.

 A high level of anger is a strong behavioral predictor of early illness and even death.
 This scale measures such things as irritability, anger, and impatience and is one of the classic Type-A behaviors.
 If you scored medium to high on this scale, then practice more constructive and appropriate ways of dealing with anger and the internal and external situations that generate this emotion in you.

 Anger is an emotion that nearly everyone feels from time to time in their lives.
 It is not wrong or bad to feel anger, but it is a negative emotion — meaning that it tends to bring a person’s mood down.

 Hostility or aggression is a behavior, often the direct result of anger that goes unchecked.
 Most people believe that they have little to no control over their hostility or aggression, and even less control over anger.
 But like all emotions and all behaviors, a person can learn to better control their anger and aggression through training and practice.

 A lot of anger can be inappropriate and counterproductive.
 Determine for yourself if your anger is excessive and if it is beginning to or already has affected you and your relationships.
 You know better than anyone if your anger is harmful.